All Saints Waterfalls & Monastery Ruins – Nature and History Combined in the Black Forest

 All Saints Monastery Courtyard (open seasonally)

-- The place is child-friendly, but the waterfall path includes many steps – sturdy shoes recommended
+- The place is child-friendly, but the waterfall trail includes many steps – sturdy footwear is recommended.

-- Access to the ruins and the waterfalls is free
+- Access to the ruins and waterfalls is free

 Location and accessibility

-The All Saints complex is located approx. 15-minute drive from Oppenau, approximately 45 minutes from Baden-Baden and around 50 minutes from Moosbach Garden in Nordrach removed.
+The All Saints' complex is located approximately...
+15 minutes by car from Oppenau, approximately 45 minutes from Baden-Baden and around 50 minutes from Moosbach Garden in Nordrach removed.

-A winding but scenic route takes you into the valley of the waterfalls and to the historic monastery grounds.
+A winding but scenic route leads you into the valley of waterfalls and to the historic monastery grounds.

 The